TikhonJelvis/RL-book/chapter2/chapter2.md

 The role of $\gamma$ only comes in discounting future rewards when accumulating rewards from a given state (as mentioned earlier) - more on this later.

-It pays to emphasize again (like we emphasized for Markov Processes), that the definitions and theory of Markov Reward Processes are for discrete-time, for countable state spaces and countable set of pairs of next state and reward transitions (with the knowledge that the definitions and theory are analogously extensible to continuous-time and uncountable spaces).
+It pays to emphasize again (like we emphasized for Markov Processes), that the definitions and theory of Markov Reward Processes are for discrete-time, for countable state spaces and countable set of pairs of next state and reward transitions (with the knowledge that the definitions and theory are analogously extensible to continuous-time and uncountable spaces/transitions).
 Since we commonly assume Stationarity of Markov Processes, we shall also (by default) assume Stationarity for Markov Reward Processes, i.e., $\mathbb{P}[(R_{t+1}, S_{t+1}) | S_t]$ is independent of $t$.

 With the default assumption of stationarity, the transition probabilities of a Markov Reward Process can, in the most general case, be expressed as a transition probability function:
 $$\mathcal{P}_R: \mathcal{S} \times \mathbb{R} \times \mathcal{S} \rightarrow [0,1]$$